NUDelta/node-restful-api-starter/README.md

 Checkout the project and copy the starter project you want.
 Feel free to fork it into your own repo for convenience.

     git clone https://github.com/NUDelta/node-starter-pack

-## Starter: RESTful API (restful-api)

-What's a RESTful API?
-API's make engineers happy.
-Head over to Vimeo for a [great intro to REST](http://vimeo.com/17785736).

 ### Launching the restful-api starter